revodavid/openai-prompt-engineering-lab/docs/00-Introduction.md

 # Explore the OpenAI GPT-3.5 Models

-The goal of this 45-minute lab is to:
+The goal of this 60-minute lab is to:
 * Understand the implementation and capabilities of the GPT-3.5 family of models
 * Learn how to use and customize natural language generative AI models using prompt engineering techniques
 * Understand the basics of integrating OpenAI models into applications with the API

+If you like, you can follow along with a live recording of this lab on YouTube: [Make Azure AI Real: Exploring Azure OpenAI Service](https://www.youtube.com/watch?v=9auAlK1l39Q).

 ## Pre-requisites